Universal Credit is a benefit payment. You'll find lots of information about it on the Understanding Universal Credit website.

 How we can help

 We don't want you to feel anxious about Universal Credit, but we do want to help you get ready.
-You can watch our video guides below, or download our budget planner:
+Contact us to speak to your money matters co-ordinator for support.
+You can also watch our video guides for advice:

 The benefit cap

 The benefit cap is a limit on the total amount of benefit you can get.
 It applies to most people aged 16 or over who have not reached State Pension age.